msalaz03/ProjectClifford/README.md

 To physically launch clifford is pretty simple (as long as you have all required dependecies), simply run.

+**Note:** At this point Clifford cannot physically turn as the turning motion was not programmed, however the kinematic equations needed to do are solved and within the software.
 ```
 ros2 launch servo_driver joy_servos.launch.py
 ```